 The school day begins upon arrival at the school campus or upon boarding a school bus.
 The school day ends upon departing the school campus or upon leaving the bus in the afternoon.
-No students will be allowed on campus before 8:10 a.m.
-At 8:10 a.m., the gates will be unlocked and students will be escorted to the playground, weather permitting.
+No students will be allowed on campus before 8:15 a.m.
+At 8:15 a.m. the gates will be unlocked, and students will be allowed on campus.
 Teachers will pick up their students at 8:30 a.m. to begin the academic day.